eftieell/intro_programming_2/src/chapters/recursion/recursive_functions.md

-## Recursion
+## Recursive Functions

-Solving a problem often involves breaking that problem down into smaller and hopefully easier to solve problems.
+Solving a problem often involves breaking that problem down into smaller and hopefully more easily solved problems.

 When writing a program to solve a problem this often involves writing functions to solve smaller subproblems.